e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-2-splunk-intro-lab.md

 3. Add a second panel using the search `index=osquery result=success | timechart count by host span=15m`.
 4. Open the dashboard and adjust visualization settings (table vs. chart) to highlight anomalies.

-*Checkpoint:* Capture a screenshot of the dashboard and store it with your lab notes.

 ## Exercise 4 – Fleet/osquery Review
 1. Visit Fleet at <https://192.168.57.105:8412> and authenticate (`admin@detectionlab.network` / `Fl33tpassword!`).